You know, one question I am asked all too often is “How can I speak English fluently?”.

-However, there are some things you can do yourself.
-The best way of all is to find a good, qualified native teacher such as here at MyEnglishTeacher.eu.
-But, if you cannot take this option at the moment then you can try these tips I am about to reveal.
+However, there are some things you can do to help yourself progress faster.
+The best way of all is to learn with a qualified native English teacher such as here at MyEnglishTeacher.eu, but if this option is not suitable for you at the moment, then you can try the tips I am about to reveal.

 1. Forget grammar!

 That’s right.
 This may seem strange to you, but it is very important.

 If you are preparing for an examination, then you should study grammar.
 However, if you want to become fluent in English conversation, then you should try to learn English without thinking about grammar too much.